tum-pbs/pbdl-book/physgrad.md

 :class: tip

 Below, we'll proceed in the following steps:
-- Show how scaling issues and multi-modality can negatively affect NN training.
+- Show how the properties of different optimizers and the associated scaling issues can negatively affect NN training.
-- Spoiler: What was missing in our training runs with GD or Adam so far is a proper _inversion_ of the Jacobian matrix.
+- Identify what is missing in our training runs with GD or Adam so far.
+Spoiler: it is a proper _inversion_ of the Jacobian matrix.
-- We'll explain two alternatives to prevent these problems: an analytical full-, and a numerical half-inversion.
+- We'll explain two alternatives to prevent these problems: an analytical full-, and a numerical half-inversion scheme.

 ```

+% note, re-introduce multi-modality at some point...

 XXX  notes, open issues  XXX
--  GD - is "diff. phys." , rename? add supervised before?
 - comparison notebook: add legends to plot
 - double check func-comp w QNewton, "later" derivatives of backprop means what?
+- re-introduce multi-modality at some point...